-Alvin Ailey was born in Rodgers, Texas during the Great Depression.
+Alvin Ailey was born in Rogers, Texas during the Great Depression.
 He overcame racism, poverty, and homophobia to become one of the most celebrated choreographers in American history.
 His single teenage mother Lula Ailey washed clothes, picked cotton, and worked in domestic service in various Texas towns.
 In Milano, Texas, Ailey attended Mount Olive Baptist Church, spending joy-filled hours that would shape his signature masterpiece, Revelations, 24 years later.

 Following the westward migration during World War II, mother and son moved to Los Angeles, California.
 Ailey graduated from Jefferson High School in South Central, where he became interested in dance through fieldtrips and personal excursions to Central Avenue, a thriving home to African American clubs, theaters and performance venues.
 During their junior year, Carmen de Lavallade, a classmate who also became an influential dancer and choreographer, introduced him to the Lester Horton’s dance studio.